 Edamame (eh-duh-MAH-may)…when they’re steaming hot, in their shell, and showered with kosher salt…Mmmmmmmm, give me a mountain of them and leave me alone.
-But that’s not the only way to enjoy these plump little beans, they’re just as addictive out of their shell.
+But that’s not the only way to enjoy these plump little beans, they’re just as irresistible out of their shell.
 Edamame are young soybeans, and they have a buttery texture and a sweet flavor that puts them at the top of my bean loving list.
 They come frozen, not canned, which gives them another leg up (no off-putting canned flavor.)

-Make this your signature go-to dish when somebody asks you to bring a side or salad to a party.
+make this your signature go-to dish when somebody asks you to bring a side or salad to a party.

-Edamame beans are a super healthy super food!
+edamame salad is a healthy super food!

 When it comes to talking about the health benefits of foods, I like to stick to the facts.
 There are a lot of unsubstantiated claims circulating around the web about edamame beans, and many of them may eventually be proven to be true, but here are the current factual highlights ~